joylabs/doh-dns/dohdns/README.md

 # dohdns
-A utility to query DNS records using DNS over HTTP public servers provided by Google and Cloudflare.
+A utility to query DNS records using DNS over HTTPS public servers provided by Google and Cloudflare.

 To install run